coryodaniel/ballast/README.md

 # Ballast

-Ballast is a kubernetes operator that relatively scales GKE NodePools.

-It is particularly useful for running **preemptible** node pools with _on demand_ node pools as fallbacks to help optimize cost of kubernetes clusters.
+Ballast manages kubernetes node pools to give you the cost of preemptible nodes with the confidence of on demand nodes.

 - [Ballast](#Ballast)
   - [Getting Started](#Getting-Started)